tdsoft/Github-Tharndu/FileObserverTest/README.md

-Service to listen for directory changes even the app is closed.
+Special app for listening to directory changes even the app is closed.